AusClimateService/data-code-group/roadmap.md

 ## Step 4: Quality control

-During the initial 6-month showcase phase of ACS, we should expect that everyone hosts their code with the ACS GitHub organisation and that a number of ACS scientists put their hand up to start incorporating provenance tracking (via command logs) into their ACS workflows.
+During the initial 6-month showcase phase of ACS, we should expect that everyone (who can) hosts their code with the ACS GitHub organisation and that a number of ACS scientists put their hand up to start incorporating provenance tracking (via command logs) into their ACS workflows.
 Once ACS starts delivering products that are used to make real decisions